hsbadr/HiClimR/README.md

 ## Visualization for gridded or ungridded data
 plot(y$coords[, 1], y$coords[, 2], col = z$region, pch = 20, cex = 1)
 ## Change cex size as appropriate!
-## It’s a number indicating the amount by which plotting symbols should be scaled relative to the default.
+## It’s a number indicating the amount by which plotting symbols should be scaled
-## 1=default, 1.5 is 50% larger, 0.5 is 50% smaller, etc.
+## relative to the default: 1 = default, 1.5 is 50% larger, 0.5 is 50% smaller, etc.

 ```